Working, schooling, laundering and working out from home? "Blurred lines" doesn't begin to cover it.

 Real talk: Do you need a nap or a workout?

 My ship starts to go down around 2 p.m. every dang day.
-Some days I need to let it sink right into my cough and get in a power nap, and some days I need to get my heart rate up for 10-15 minutes.
+Some days I need to let it sink right into my couch and get in a power nap, and some days I need to get my heart rate up for 10-15 minutes.

 Here's a great way to know which way to steer.
 Are your eyes heavy and brain foggy?
 Power nap.
 Is your body starting to slump and your eyes cross from untold hours of staring at a screen?
 HIIT workout.